westerlymerlin/Oxide-XY-Controller/docs/app_control.md

 def writesettings()
 ```

-Write settings to json file
+Write settings to a json file

 <a id="app_control.readsettings"></a>